konnovdev/cpop_bot/README.md

 - A [Telegram API key](//docs.pyrogram.org/intro/setup#api-keys)
 - A [Telegram bot token](//t.me/botfather)

-## Run
+## Run with venv

 1. `virtualenv venv` to create a virtual environment
 2. install `python3-devel zlib-devel libjpeg-turbo-devel libwebp-devel`,
-   clear cache of pip (`~/.cache/pip` on linux distro) for building wheel for Pillow.
+   clear cache of pip (`~/.cache/pip` on linux distro) for building wheel for Pillow. with apt:
+   `apt install -y python3-dev zlib1g-dev libjpeg-turbo8-dev libwebp-dev`
-   `venv/bin/pip install -U -r requirements.txt` to install the requirements
+3. `venv/bin/pip install -U -r requirements.txt` to install the requirements
-3. Create a new `config.ini` file, copy-paste the following and replace the values with your own.
+4. Create a new `config.ini` file, copy-paste the following and replace the values with your own.
 Exclude or include plugins to fit your needs.
    Create `config.py` and add constants that are specified in module docstrings of enabled plugins.